mzhang055/ai-judge/README.md

 ]
 ```

-A sample file (`sample-submissions.json`) is included in the project root for testing.
+A sample file (`sample-submissions.json`) is included in the project root for testing

 ## Development Notes